lucascranach/cranach-xr/README.md

 - change button layout: a button for speed; b for measurements; x for player height
 - change z height of player
+- lazy loading of images with position saved
+- check if layer can replace image https://pmndrs.github.io/xr/docs/tutorials/layers
+- unique key for mapping

 DONE